 And yet, there was something special about the Nazi insanity that makes it stand out in the vast array of despots who were intent on ignoring and crushing human dignity.
 The Nazi purpose was not just to enslave people; rather, it was a war specifically against Judaism, that ancient voice proclaiming that men are creations and cannot be treated as things.
 To the Nazi, the highest law is the law of nature, which says that the strong survive and the weak succumb.
 But to the Jew, there is a higher law− God’s law, telling each of us that we are not the center of the universe, that we have responsibility for the wellbeing of others, that kindness is more precious than power and that a life without morality is a shadow of a life.
 Hitler blamed the Jew for bringing morality to humanity.
 His war against the Jews was an attempt to uproot morality from its source, so that his dark empire could pursue its bloodthirsty aims unimpeded.

 Ever since the world became aware of the horrors of the Holocaust, the rallying cry of all enlightened humanity has been that we must never forget.
 But "never forget" what?
 Certainly not just the death, horror and destruction.
 Yes, we must remember the unimaginable magnitude of the losses, the suffering, the collective trauma of a whole generation and the generations that followed.
 And we must honor the fallen.
 But we must do more, because memorial services will not change the world, will not uproot cruelty and injustice, will not crush the armies of hatred.
-What must we never forget?
+What is it that we must we never forget?
 We must never forget the Jewish spiritual heritage that Hitler so vehemently wanted to crush that he undermined his own war efforts, using dwindling resources, in order to ensure that the death trains kept running on time.
 We must remember that each of us is a creation.
-We must remember that we each have a soul, which bears the mark of the Creator's love and which calls out to us to nurture, protect and listen to this divine spark.
-We must hear the anguished cry of each person in need or in pain, begging us to “Never forget my soul.”
+We must remember that we each have a soul, which bears the mark of the Creator's love and which calls out to us to nurture, protect, and listen to this divine spark.
+We must hear the anguished cry of each person in need or in pain, begging us to “never forget my soul.”

 Furthermore, we must affirm the preciousness of our own and others' souls not just in the face of the armies of tyranny.
 We must courageously cleave to the soul, while the vast thrust of Western culture urges us to forget it.
 We must defy the fashion and beauty industry and celebrity images which objectify women.
 We must strive for islands of peace and reflection, rather than obsession with our portable screens.
 We must remember that emotions are a reflection of the human soul and that not every uncomfortable feeling needs to be suppressed with medication.
 And we must affirm that we are not merely animals, fulfilling our urges, but souls with a mission to do good in this world, thereby honoring our Creator.